zelrealm/sogamo-ios-library/README.md

         NSLog(@"Suggestion Request Error: %@", [error localizedDescription]);
         // Handle failed suggestion request
     }];

+## Performance Implications ##

+The Sogamo Library runs all of its major functions (Start / Closing a session, flushing data) on a background thread, so it does not affect the performance of your application.

 [Copy into Xcode]: https://github.com/zelrealm/Sogamo-iOS-library/raw/master/Docs/Images/Copy%20into%20Xcode.png "Copy into Xcode"
 [Add SystemConfiguration]: https://github.com/zelrealm/Sogamo-iOS-library/raw/master/Docs/Images/Added%20SystemConfiguration%20framework.png "Add System Configuration"